platformsh/platformsh-docs/src/development/troubleshoot.md

 W: [Errno 28] No space left on device: ...
 ```

 The cause of this issue has to do with the amount of disk provided to the build container before it is deployed.
-Build containers are restriced to 4 GB during build, no matter how much disk has been set aside for the deployed application.
-These containers are essentially discarded after the build image has been created, and the size constraint keeps these resources low.
+Build containers are restricted to 4 GB during build, no matter how much disk has been set aside for the deployed application.

 If for some reason your application requires more than 4 GB during build, you can open a support ticket to have this limit increased, however in practice the most amount of disk given during build still caps off at 8 GB in these cases.

 ## MySQL lock wait timeout